Skip to content

 Courtesy of the Merrill C. Berman Collection

 This collage, which focuses on the role of citizens in supporting the work of the Red Army, highlights the importance of aviation in the Soviet armed forces in the 1930s by placing the paratrooper, hovering over the Red Square, almost at the center of the image, and nearly as large in size as the saluting soldier.
 Sedelnikov uses bright, striking colors and a panoply of shapes, as favored by Constructivist design.
-Young girls with rifles are masterfully woven into the compsition, while military planes above the parachute form a V-shape, echoing the triangular shapes used throughout the collage.
+Young girls with rifles are masterfully woven into the composition, while military planes above the parachute form a V-shape, echoing the triangular shapes used throughout the collage.
 The prominence of the soldier looking directly at the viewer supports the title of the image — which is spelled out with Sedelnikov’s innovative typography on what appear to be miniature flags at left.

 Maxim Gorky